CTFEDs/Open-Design-Cape-Town-2016/blurb.md

 * using the new stuctural HTML5 elements like `section`, `article`, `header`, `footer`, and `nav`;
 * using ARIA roles to help guide users through a page, and more.

-## Other people's stuff

-For the second half of the workshop we're going to discuss helping our friends and colleagues learn about accessibility and understand why it's important.
+We'll also going to discuss helping our friends and colleagues learn about accessibility and understand why it's important.
+We'll put together some ideas for what we can all do at our places of work.

-We'll put together some ideas for what we can all do at our places of work on Global Accessibility Awareness Day, based on the [GAAD participation activities](http://www.globalaccessibilityawarenessday.org/participate.html).
-Things like going mouseless for an hour, enlarging our default browser font size, and checking for sufficient colour contrast.
-We'll also talk about how to convince people to take part in these activities!

 # About the (special) RSVPs